 Here we go!
 I saved just over 2 minutes on a 4:43 project.
 This was some good news and some bad news.

 Do you use background Rendering?

 Overall, yes.
-This doesn’t mean it’s light years ahead either.
-The expense of the computer versus the times saved in this regards was not worth it.
-After this, I then opened a more complicated project and background rendering was still very sluggish.
+This doesn’t mean it’s light years ahead, either.
+The expense of the computer versus the times saved in this regard was not worth it.
+After this, I then opened a more complicated project, and background rendering was still very sluggish.